Aisha630/configs/README.md

 I manually copied these plugins into my custom plugins folder (`~/.zsh/plugins/`) and ensured they worked independently.

+For these two plugins, I had to change the `clipcopy` command in their respective `.zsh` files to `pbcopy` for my Mac.

 ---

 ### Current Setup: Lean and Fast